 WATER FILTRATION SYSTEMS & WATER SOFTENERS

 Chloramine, a disinfectant compound consisting of chlorine and ammonia, is the preferred disinfecting solution used by MWRA to control microorganisms.
-It is used due to the phenomenon of chlorine’s reaction with straight chlorine causing potentially harmful byproducts called Trihalothethanes that have been linked to cancer and other health problems related to pregnancy.
+It is used due to the phenomenon of chlorine’s reaction with straight chlorine causing potentially harmful byproducts called Trihalomethanes that have been linked to cancer and other health problems related to pregnancy.
 Chloramines can be removed with a carbon filtration system and will also remove bad taste and odors associated with it.

-BAD ODORS & TASTE IN WATER chlorine smell and taste in water
+BAD ODORS & TASTE IN WATER

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 There are “point of entry” systems that will provide filtration for all of the water entering your home or facility.
 Also, there are “point of use” water filtration systems that will provide filtered water at a sink or other single point of use, typically by feeding the filtered water to a designated, separate faucet.
 Starting with a water test will help steer to the right approach for you.
 For more on bad odors & taste in your water, see the link at https://h2ocare.com/bad-odor-taste/.